 Come Experience What Everyone's Talking About!

-ArtLens Studio uses innovative technology to give families the opportunity to use movement and play in order to connect to the collection.
+ArtLens Studio uses innovative technology to give visitors the opportunity to use movement and play to connect to the collection.
 While visitors of all ages are having fun, they are also looking closer, making connections, and practicing skills that will enhance their experience with art throughout the museum.
 Reveal and Zoom is a large 4k video wall where visitors use their bodies to reveal artworks or zoom into an artwork in great detail.
-The Create Studio, which allows visitors to create their own artworks, consists of four stations: Pottery Wheel, Collage Maker, Portrait Maker, and Paint Play.
+The Create Studio, which allows visitors to create their own digital artworks, consists of four stations: Pottery Wheel, Collage Maker, Portrait Maker, and Paint Play.
 These installations use a combination of time-of-flight depth cameras, custom C++ software, and real-time graphics to create interactive experiences that allow visitors to experiment with traditional artistic techniques in a playful, gesture-based way.
 Visitors may save creations by sharing them on the museum’s Tumblr site.
 ArtLens Studio re-opened in June 2016.